The site will be regularly monitored by the management team. Please call Richard 07500068030 if you have any concerns or questions.

 Arrivals and departures

 Please can all guests contact Richard 07500 068 030 at least 1hr before their approximate arrival time.
-We will be there to greet you at the car park of your chosen accommodation and show you around your Safari Tent and its facilities at a safe social distance.
+We will be there to greet you at the car park of your chosen accommodation and show you around your Safari Tent and its facilities.
 On request we can offer a remote check in.

 Please drive ONLY on the tracks to the site – there is a Golf Course to the right on approach so please be aware of golfers and respect their play.
 Do not drive over fairways or greens.
 Also when walking near the golf course please use the footpaths and tracks provided.